-Use of state and local assessments to modify instruction and improve student achievement (ESEA)

-Vista administration and teachers review California Assessment of Student Performance and Progress (CAASPP), Advanced Placement (AP), Scholastic Assessment Test (SAT), American College Testing (ACT), A-G data, and Edmentum data at the beginning of each school year in an effort to improve instruction and learning.
+Use of state and local assessments to modify instruction and improve student achievement (ESEA) Vista administration and teachers review the California Assessment of Student Performance and Progress (CAASPP), Advanced Placement (AP), Scholastic Assessment Test (SAT), A-G data, and Edmentum data at the beginning of each school year in an effort to improve instruction and learning.
 Teacher teams are provided copies of all data and utilize a data analysis protocol in order to analyze the strengths and needs of the school as a whole, as well as the programs within their respective departments.
-Each division develops department goals that support district, schoolwide, and department needs for improvement.
+Each department develops goals that support district, schoolwide, and department needs for improvement.
 These goals are connected to the district Local Control and Accountability Plan (LCAP) and our site WASC and School Plan for Student Achievement (SPSA).